-There is a reading involving a complex focus on Sue and kissed, as an answer to a qestion like Who did what to John?, which can be derived in a standard way (cf. 67'.a).
+There is a reading involving a complex focus on Sue and kissed, as an answer to a question like Who did what to John?, which can be derived in a standard way (cf. 67'a).
 In addition, there is also a reading where Sue and kissed seem to form a simple focus, at least semantically: (67) may be an answer to What happened to John?, where the focus is equivalent to was kissed by Sue.
-For this case, we would be inclined to assume the representation (67'.b):
+For this case, we would be inclined to assume the representation (67'b):

-- (67') a.
-ASSERT(<λx•R.R(j,x), s.kissed>) - b.
-ASSERT($<\lambda P.P(j), \lambda x.kissed(s,x)>$)
+(67') a) ASSERT($\langle \lambda x \bullet R.R(j,x), s.kissed \rangle$) b) ASSERT($\langle \lambda P.P(i), \lambda x.kissed(s,x) \rangle$)